 The United Nations Board of Auditors (the ‘Board’) established in 1946 by the General Assembly and comprised of the heads of the Supreme Audit Institutions from three Member States, has for more than 60 years provided independent external audit services to the General Assembly.
-This has involved certifying the accounts of the UN and its funds and programmes, and providing reports covering a wide array of managerial and value for money issues.
+This has involved certifying the accounts of the UN and its funds and programmes, and providing reports covering a wide array of financial, managerial and value for money audits.
 The overarching goal of the Board is to use the unique perspective of public external audit to both help the General Assembly to hold UN entities to account for the use of public resources, and add value by identifying ways to improve the delivery of international public services.

-My Board colleagues, Mr. Liu Jiayi, Auditor-General of the People’s Republic of China and Mr. Ludovick Utouh, Auditor-General of the United Republic of Tanzania, share my commitment to ensuring the Board achieves its aspirations.
-We recognise the need to respond objectively, quickly and flexibly to the concerns and changing priorities of the General Assembly and Advisory Committee on Administrative and Budgetary Questions.
-We are committed to working collaboratively in a fair and transparent manner with governing bodies, audit committees, oversight functions and administrations to deliver our mandate, while continuing to observe the highest professional and ethical standards.
+My Board colleagues, Mr. Amyas Morse, Comptroller and Auditor General, United Kingdom of Great Britain and Northern Ireland and Mr. Shashi Kant Sharma, Comptroller and Auditor General of India, share my commitment to ensuring the Board achieves its aspirations.
+Reiterating from my immediate past Chairman - we are committed to working collaboratively in a fair and transparent manner with governing bodies, audit committees, oversight functions and administrations to deliver our mandate, while continuing to observe the highest professional and ethical standards.

-Comptroller and Auditor General,
+Controller and Auditor General,